larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 Select all remaining nodes in the network view by holding down the modifier key (Shift on Windows, Ctrl or Command on Mac) and then left-clicking and dragging to select multiple nodes.
 The nodes will turn yellow if they are selected properly.
 The number of selected nodes is shown in the light grey panel bar on the bottom-right part of the network view panel, just above the **Table panel**.

 _How many proteins are found in the nucleus with a confidence score of 5?
-In mitochondrion?
-In both nucleus and mitochondrion?_
+And in mitochondrion?
+And in both nucleus and mitochondrion?_

 Important: Move the filter back to 0.0 to see all nodes again before continuing with the next exercise.